zoonoo/azure-docs.ko-kr/articles/storage/blobs/storage-blob-scalable-app-download-files.md

     }
     finally
     {
         // The following function will delete the container and all files contained in them.
-This is commented out initialy
+This is commented out initially
         // As the tutorial at https://docs.microsoft.com/azure/storage/blobs/storage-blob-scaleable-app-download-files has you upload only for one tutorial and download for the other. if (!exception)
         {